Harmonic map flow for almost-holomorphic maps: Basic identities

 is the \emph{tension field}, and

 is the \emph{stress-energy tensor}.
 The former is a section of $u^*TN$, and the latter of $\mathrm{Sym}^2 T^*M.$

 Recall that harmonic map flow is the evolution equation

 for the map $u = u(x,t).$ This is the negative gradient flow of the Dirichlet functional, where the metric $g$ is fixed in time.
-Then (\ref{variationofdirichlet}) immediately gives the \emph{global energy identity}
+From (\ref{variationofdirichlet}), we have the \emph{global energy identity}

-for a sufficiently regular solution of (\ref{e:hm}). \begin{rmk} In what follows, we shall always assume that $u$ is a classical solution of harmonic map flow on $\LB 0, T \right),$ where $0 < T \leq \infty$ is included in the data of $u.$ In particular, $T$ need not be the maximal smooth existence time. \end{rmk}
+for a sufficiently regular solution of (\ref{e:hm}). \begin{rmk} In what follows, we shall always assume that $u$ solves (\ref{e:hm}) with $L^2_1$ initial data on $\LB 0, T \right),$ where $0 < T \leq \infty,$ and is smooth for $0 < t < T.$ Since the Struwe solution is a concatenation of finitely many such solutions, this will entail no loss of generality. \end{rmk}